What's Included

 Prices vary across Australia due to differences in labour rates, housing stock, and the condition of existing bathrooms.

 At the city level, Sydney is the baseline at $2,000–$12,000 per bathroom.
-Melbourne tracks close to Sydney, though period homes with non-standard bathroom dimensions add cutting complexity.
-Brisbane tends to sit slightly below Sydney, benefiting from newer housing stock with concrete slab floors that simplify substrate preparation.
+Melbourne tracks close to Sydney, though period homes with non-standard bathroom dimensions add cutting complexity and underfloor heating is a common addition.
+Brisbane tends to sit slightly below Sydney, benefiting from newer housing stock with concrete slab floors that simplify substrate preparation, though humidity makes epoxy grout more important.
 Perth and Adelaide typically run 10–15% above eastern capitals, reflecting higher trade rates and smaller tiler pools.

 Within any city, the spread depends heavily on property age and bathroom condition.
 Inner-city apartments in Sydney and Melbourne often have small bathrooms that maximise per-square-metre cost because the tiler spends proportionally more time on cuts and edges versus open runs.
 Older suburbs with original bathrooms from the 1960s–1980s frequently need tile removal and re-waterproofing, pushing costs toward the upper end.
 Newer estates in outer suburbs with fresh substrates and straightforward layouts tend to sit at the lower end of the range.